Travel anxiety tips: How to manage fear of traveling

 by Kaiser Permanente |

-Whether you’re taking a road trip out of town or flying halfway around the world, travel can be exciting — but sometimes stressful, too.
-Crowded airports, health concerns, and cranky children are just a few things that can make any trip less relaxing.
+Whether you’re taking a road trip or flying across the globe, travel can be exciting — but it can also be stressful.
+Crowded airports, health concerns, and restless children are just a few things that can make any trip less relaxing.

 “Traveling can be fun but also stressful,” says Kaiser Permanente marriage and family therapist Anabel Basulto.
 “You have to plan where you’re going, pack, ask for permission from work — and if you’re going to a new country or new language, there’s a new culture.
 All of those things are added stressors.”

-The good news, Basulto says, is there are plenty of ways to help you stay calm and enjoy the journey.
+The good news?
+There are plenty of ways to manage travel anxiety and enjoy the journey.

 Get organized

-• Do the research: Be sure to learn about where you’re going.
-Pack for all kinds of local weather (always bring sunscreen).
+• Do your research: Learn about where you’re going.
+Pack for all kinds of local weather.
 Visit cdc.gov/travel to check on travel health notices and recommended vaccinations.
 Watch videos by other travelers to get a sense of your destination.
+If you’re traveling to another country, learn where your country’s embassy is located so you’ll know where to seek support in the event of an emergency.

 • Pack self-care essentials: Remember to pack any items you’ll need to help you feel your best, both physically and mentally.
-This includes everything from prescriptions to that lavender essential oil spray you love.
-Download self-care apps for relaxation techniques you can use on the go.
+This includes everything from prescriptions to health aids like essential oils.
+Download self-care apps for techniques you can use on the go to lower stress and ease anxiety.
+Pack a cozy blanket or neck pillow in your carry-on to be comfortable on the flight.
+“Temperatures in planes fluctuate, and that may add to your anxiety if you’re not prepared,” says Basulto.

 Practice self-care